-This Little Beach Town Turns Into One Big Fourth of July Party Every Year
+This Little Beach Town Turns Into One Big July 4th Party Every Year

 Surfside Hermosa Beach celebrates Independence Day in style.

-Hermosa Beach may have settled down from its 15 minutes of "La La Land" fame with Ryan Gosling dancing on its pier, but things are heating up again for the annual Fourth of July celebration put on in Hermosa Beach.
-With an end in sight to the cloudy days of May Gray and June Gloom, the appropriately named Southern California town – Hermosa means pretty in Spanish – is gearing up for blue skies, sunny days, and lots of parties.
+All over L.A.'s South Bay, anticipation is building for the annual Fourth of July celebration put on in Hermosa Beach.
+With an end in sight to the cloudy days of June Gloom, the appropriately named Southern California town — Hermosa means pretty in Spanish — is gearing up for blue skies, sunshine, and lots of parties.

 Hermosa’s neighbor to the south, Redondo Beach, provides a spectacular fireworks display each year at 9 p.m.
 Easily visible from the beach and pier, this tradition is always an exciting part of the day.
 Fireworks from Santa Monica, Marina Del Rey, El Segundo, and Torrance can also be seen from Hermosa Beach, so the light show continues into the night.

-Area shops will be open so visitors can find great replacements for any forgotten items – or add to their summer wardrobes.
+Area shops will be open so visitors can find great replacements for any forgotten items — or add to their summer wardrobes.
 Pier Surf, steps from the pier, offer swimsuits, board shorts, cover-ups, and t-shirts as well as bike and surfboard rentals.
 Spyder Surf is another spot to shop for beach clothing and fashionable accessories.
 On Hermosa Avenue, Best Swimwear has an extensive selection of bikinis, cover-ups, and sandals, and on Pier Avenue, Beach & Beverly has boho-chic dresses to take you into the nighttime parties.

 History buffs might be interested to know that the city of Hermosa Beach dates back to the early 20th century, when visitors rode the Santa Fe Railroad from Los Angeles for beachside vacations.
 The first Hermosa Beach Pier dates back to 1904, when it was built entirely of wood.
 That pier was destroyed in a storm and replaced by a concrete pier in 1914.